 Adam Bunch (Host/Narrator)

 Adam Bunch is a Canadian author and the creator of The Toronto Dreams Project.
 His first book, The Toronto Book of the Dead (Dundurn Press, 2017), is nominated for a 2018 Heritage Toronto Award.
 He writes an history column for Spacing Magazine and his articles about Canadian history have also appeared in The Huffington Post, Torontoist, and Yonge Street.
 In 2012, his work on The Toronto Dreams Project earned an honourable mention for the Governor General’s History Award for Community Programming; the project has been featured by a variety of media outlets, including CBC Radio’s Metro Morning, The Toronto Star and The Globe and Mail, and has been put on display by prestigious cultural institutions like the Art Gallery of Ontario.
 He's a former columnist for the Canadian Music Hall of Fame, and a former member of the Polaris Music Prize jury.
 Adam has lectured about history at the Royal Ontario Museum, The Toronto Public Library, PitchTalks, U of T, York University, Seneca College, and Trampoline Hall.

 Kyle Cucco is a Toronto-based video producer and the co-creator of the Canadiana series.
-Kyle has been active in the television industry for more than five years, spending most of his time on the set of documentaries and factual series.
+Kyle has been active in the television industry for over six years, spending most of his time on the set of documentaries and factual series.
 As a freelancer he has worked across numerous departments including grip, camera, props, research + development, and sound.
 He holds a degree in Film Studies and English (2010) from Wilfrid Laurier University and a Certificate in Film and Television Production (2013) from Ryerson University in Toronto.